ellenbrook/ellenbrook.github.io/_posts/2014-11-21-creating-google-plus-styled-header-animation-jquery.md

 });
 ~~~

 There you have it.
 The logo toggles the class *slideIn* and the sub-header toggles the class *on*.
-You can see a [fully functioning example on this page](/code-examples/google-plus-styled-header/).
+You can see a <a href="/code-examples/google-plus-styled-header/" data-no-instant>fully functioning example on this page</a>.
 If you would like to offer any assistance on refactoring or have suggestions on how to make this better I'd love to read it in the comments below!